charbonnierg/demo-dynamic-matrix/README.md

 This workflow is composed of two sequential jobs:

+- First job has a single step and a single output coming from the step.
+This step:
-- First job fetches the 4 latest releases of this project using GitHub API and then creates an array as JSON output holding the tag names for each release.
+  - fetches the 4 latest releases of this project using GitHub API
+  - creates an array as a JSON string holding the tag names for each release with JQ
+  - write array as a JSON string into step output.

-- Second job relies on JSON output from previous job to define a matrix strategy, and runs build & publish steps for each tag.
+- Second job relies on JSON output from previous job to define a matrix strategy according to release tags, and runs several steps for each release tag in order to build/push docker images.

 ## Key Take Aways